 You’re a small business owner and your business has a website.
 Excellent move.
 In this day and age customers expect businesses to have a website, and some customers actually prefer doing business online.

-If you want your business website to attract new business for you, to attract potential customers who would not otherwise know about your business, then you must market your website.
+If you want your website to attract new visitors or business, to attract potential customers and generate income, then you must market your website.
 Microsoft doesn’t market its website; it doesn’t need to.
 People are already aware of the Microsoft brand and so would simply go to the Microsoft website if they had the need.

-Your small business, and most every other small business, does not have the luxury of brand recognition.
-Most people are not aware of your business, let alone your website.
-So you have to spread the word.
+Your website, and most every other website, does not have the luxury of brand recognition.
+Most people are not aware of your website, and perhaps are not aware either of your small business if you should have one.
+So you must help to spread the word.

-SEO, search engine optimization, is the means for getting your small business website included in one of the largest streams of free customer traffic there is: the search engines.
-If you are able to get your small business website listed highly in the search engines for a search term that a) generates traffic, and b) generates traffic that is inclined to buy then your small business will be a big small business before long.
+SEO, search engine optimization, is the means for getting a website included in one of the largest streams of free traffic there is: the search engines.
+If you are able to get your website listed highly in the search engines for a search term that a) generates traffic, and b) generates traffic that is inclined to buy, then your small website will be a big website before long.
+And if your business is attached to your website, your business will be forever changed.

-But you already know that SEO will benefit your business.
+But you probably already know that SEO will benefit your website.
 Perhaps you’ve known this for some time, or perhaps you’re just coming to this recognition.
 In either case it’s important for you to know about some SEO realities.

 SEO is extremely competitive.
-How many small business websites are presently online?
-Thousands, if not millions.
+How many websites are presently online?
+Millions.
 How many of these websites want to rank highly in the search engines?
 All of them.

 SEO is long-term.
-In nearly every case successful SEO means an ongoing commitment and never a one-time effort.
+In nearly every case successful SEO means an ongoing commitment and not a one-time effort.
 Beyond this success with SEO typically comes after, at the earliest, six months; and often takes even longer than this.
+It may take a website years to be highly ranked for a competitive search term.
+If you thought meaningful SEO success comes quickly, think again.

 SEO is not short-term.
 See the description immediately above.
 If you want to have success with search engine optimization, settle in and be patient.

 There are no guarantees.
-Business owners who invest in SEO often expect some form of guarantee about their investment (understandably).
-A guarantee in this case however is not possible, for this simple reason: no one doing SEO has control over what the search engines should, or should not, do.
+Website owners who invest in SEO often expect some form of guarantee about their investment, which is understandable.
+But you have to realize that a guarantee for success in SEO is simply not possible, for this reason: no one doing SEO has control over what the search engines should, or should not, do.
+No single person is in charge of the algorithm, the formula, that the search engines use for ranking websites; and this is by design, so that no single person can influence the billions of dollars in profit search engine results generate.

 The best that can be done from an SEO perspective is to use established methods intelligently, to not attempt to cheat the system, and to put forth a consistent effort.
-Other than this the factor that determines SEO success is how much time and money you have to invest in your SEO works.
-But there are no guarantees.
+Other than this the factor that most determines SEO success is how much time and money you invest in your SEO works.
+But there are no guarantees…

-Here are some solid SEO tips for any small business website.
+Here are some solid SEO tips for any personal or small business website.

 Create much high quality, helpful content.
 Larger websites, or websites that have lots of pages, tend to rank higher in search.
 But putting lots of junk pages onto a website will not be beneficial — at least not for long — and may even lead to a search engine listing penalty.